mnylc/mnylc.github.io/pages/services/hlsp.md

 - Yeshiva University/Albert Einstein College of Medicine, D. Samuel Gottesman Library

 ## Contact Information
 Our Hospital Library Service Program is managed by Susan Klimley.
-For information on joining HLSP or for questions related to any of our grant programs, please contact susan at sklimley [at] metro [dot] org or by phone at (212) 228-2320.
+For information on joining HLSP or for questions related to any of our grant programs, please contact susan at [sklimley@metro.org](mailto:sklimley@metro.org) or by phone at (212) 228-2320.